Microsoft Word, Excel, or PowerPoint users may be aware of macros but are not sure what happens when they are enabled.

 - Files from cloud service providers like G Suite, OneDrive, and DropBox

 Group policies act as a second line of defence in case employees missed the initial macro security warning.
-And if users did attempt to enable macros from an online document; they’d be greeted with a notification saying macros had been blocked by the enterprise administrator.
+And if users did attempt to enable macros from an online document; there will be a notification about macros by the enterprise administrator.

-Of course, if the Office file is saved in a trusted location like a local server; macros would be allowed to run.
+Of course, if the Office file is in a safe location like a local server; macros can go through.

 Apart from these settings, end-users must create a list of trusted macro-embedded documents; so they can easily identify whether a certain file is dangerous.
-Macro threats and the importance of disabling macros should be thoroughly discussed in your organisation.
+Macro threats and the importance of disabling macros should undergo a thorough review in your organisation.

 In any case, always make sure to assess who published or digitally signed the document; and if the macro-embedded file was developed by a manager or co-worker, promptly contact them to verify the legitimacy of the file.